EOSIO/welcome/docs/30_getting-started-guide/25_hello-world.md

 ## What's Next?

-You have looked at how to write and deploy smart contracts,  in the next tutorials we will look at writing and using more complex smart contracts.
+You have looked at how to write and deploy smart contracts, in the [Smart Contract Guides](../40_smart-contract-guides) we will look at writing and using more complex smart contracts.

-* [Deploy, Issue and Transfer Tokens](20_deploy-issue-and-transfer-tokens.md): Learn how to deploy, issue and transfer tokens.
-* [Data Peristence](40_data-persistence.md): Learn how to store data on the blockchain.